Theodore (prefect of Egypt): Summons to Constantinople

 Heraclius died in February 641, two months before the fall of the Babylon Fortress, and was succeeded by his two sons Constantine III and Heraclonas as co-emperors.
 Heraclonas' mother, Martina, ruled through Heraclonas because of his young age and consistently opposed Constantine.
 Constantine, following his father's wishes, summoned Cyrus from exile and Theodore from Egypt to Constantinople to discuss the invasion.
 Cyrus was in favour of surrendering to the Muslims, whereas Theodore wanted to continue fighting them and hoped the Emperor would send reinforcements to Egypt.
 Constantine had been preparing a fleet to send to Egypt, but died on May 25 after a reign of just 100 days.
 With Heraclonas as sole emperor, Martina gained complete control over the government.
 She had Heraclonas give Cyrus express permission to make peace at any price with the Arabs, but also gave him reinforcements and a new general named Constantine to replace John.
 After Theodore and Cyrus' left for Egypt with reinforcements, Martina was deposed by Valentine, who sent envoys to Rhodes with a message to Cyrus' troops, telling them to return to Constantinople and not to side with Cyrus.
 He also sent a letter to Alexandria telling the defenders not to obey Martina, and to keep fighting.
 Theodore was pleased to hear this, and without telling Cyrus or anyone but the captain, he secretly attempted to sail from Rhodes to Pentapolis.
 However, the captain of the ship claimed the wind was contrary to him, and Theodore was stuck with Cyrus.
 They returned to Alexandria on September 14, 641, the Feast of the Cross.

 Meanwhile in Egypt, Anastasius had been appointed temporary prefect of Egypt, and during his time the Muslims captured both Babylon and Nikiu.
 Domentianus and his soldiers were guarding Nikiu.
 When he saw the enemy approaching cravenly fled the city in a small boat, leaving his soldiers to their fate.
 They attempted to follow him, but in the panic the boatmen fled to their home provinces, leaving many of the soldiers stranded.
 When the Arabs arrived, the soldiers threw their weapons into the water before their enemies, hoping to be spared, but instead they were all massacred.
 According to John of Nikiu, the only man who lived to tell the tale was a "gallant warrior" named Zacharias.
 The Muslims then passed by Sais and, finding relatives of Theodore there, killed them.
-John of Nikiu also says that "Egypt also had become enslaved to Satan.
+John of Nikiu writes that "Egypt also had become enslaved to Satan.
 A great strife had broken out between the inhabitants of Lower Egypt, and these were divided into two parties.
 Of these, one sided with Theodore, but the other wished to join the Moslem."
 The Muslims had also begun their Siege of Alexandria.